PlumBuggle68/plumbuggle68.github.io/_posts/2025-5-23-bitcoin-core-dinals.md

 };
 ```

-Each transaction output is associated with one or more `SatoshiRange` objects that define which ordinals it contains.
-This range-based approach is crucial for efficiency - instead of tracking millions of individual satoshis, we track contiguous ranges.
+Each transaction output is associated with a vector of `SatoshiRange` objects that define which ordinals it contains.
+This range-based approach is common in indexers as it allows a representation of a range without needing to store millions of satoshi numbers in the DB.

 ### The Satoshi Flow Algorithm

 The heart of the index is the `CustomAppend` function, which processes each block and tracks satoshi movements:

-1. **Input Pooling**: For each transaction, collect all satoshi ranges from input transaction outputs
+1. **Input Pooling**: For each transaction, collect all satoshi ranges from the inputs of a transaction
 2. **Output Assignment**: Distribute pooled satoshis to outputs using the "first-in-first-out" principle
 3. **Fee Calculation**: Remaining satoshis become transaction fees
 4. **Coinbase Processing**: New satoshis are minted and combined with collected fees